amickael/pyopentdb/README.md

 Both `Question` and `QuestionSet` provide the `.to_serializable` method, which returns either an easily serializable output or a JSON formatted string.

+## ⚙️ API Reference

+## OpenTDBClient
+Client that handles HTTP requests and session tokens

+### Methods

+#### request_token
+Request a fresh token and add to session scope

+* Parameters:
+  * None

+* Returns:
+  * None

+---

+#### reset_token
+Reset current token counter if token has run out of new questions

+* Parameters:
+  * None

+* Returns:
+  * None

+#### get_questions
+Get a set of questions based on query params

+* Parameters:
+  * amount: int = 10 : Number of items to return between 1 and 50
+  * category: (Category, int) = None : Category enum or ID, None for all
+  * difficulty: (Difficulty, str) = None : Difficulty enum or name, None for all
+  * question_type: (QuestionType, str) = None : Question type enum or name, None for all
+  * retry: int = 5 : Number of times to retry call after 4xx or 5xx status code or nonzero response code

+* Returns:
+  * QuestionSet

+## Question
+Represents a single question returned from the API

+### Parameters
+* category: Category : Category enum
+* question_type: QuestionType : Question type enum
+* difficulty: Difficulty : Difficulty enum
+* question: str : Question string
+* choices: List[str] : List of shuffled provided choices
+* answer: str : Answer string
+* answer_index: int : Index of answer in choices list

+### Methods

+#### to_serializable
+Generate an easily serializable object or JSON formatted string

+* Parameters:
+  * as_json: bool = False : Return a JSON formatted string

+* Returns:
+  * (dict, str)

 ## ⚖️ License
 [MIT © 2020 Andrew Mickael](https://github.com/amickael/pyopentdb/blob/master/LICENSE)